Baphomet42/Data-Packs/README.md

 # Changelog

-+ `v0.8.DEV` Current Branch (in development)
++ `v0.8.0 mc1.21.9` Major Update (Current Branch - in development)
     + **IMPORTANT**
-        + The required Minecraft version has changed to 25w37a
+        + The required Minecraft version has changed to 1.21.9
     + **All datapacks**
-        + Minecraft version updated to 25w37a
+        + Minecraft version updated to 1.21.9
     + **Posers**
         + New datapack for decorating with mannequins in creative mode